VICE PRESIDENT’S SWEARING-IN CEREMONY

 While tradition dictates that the Chief Justice of the Supreme Court administers the oath of office to the President-elect, a variety of officials have administered the oath to Vice Presidents.
 The president pro tempore of the Senate administered the oath to the first three Vice Presidents—John Adams, Thomas Jefferson, and Aaron Burr—and to many Vice Presidents from the mid-nineteenth century to the early twentieth century.
 Some Vice Presidents took the oath from the Chief Justice.
 On some occasions, the outgoing Vice President administered the oath to the Vice President-elect.
 Since World War II, Vice Presidents have chosen friends and associates to administer the oath of office.

 The location of the Vice President’s oath-taking ceremony has also changed since John Adams became Vice President in 1789.
-Today, the Vice President recites the oath on the on the Inaugural platform constructed on the West Front of the U.S. Capitol, prior to the swearing-in of the President.
+Today, the Vice President recites the oath on the Inaugural platform constructed on the West Front of the U.S. Capitol, prior to the swearing-in of the President.
 Until 1937, most Vice Presidents took the oath of office in the Senate chamber, prior to the President’s Swearing-In Ceremony.
 This made the Vice President’s Swearing-In Ceremony distinct and separate from the President’s.

 For most of the nation’s history, Inauguration Day was March 4, which was also the final day of the congressional session.
 During the morning, the galleries of the Senate chamber would begin to fill with family members and friends of Senators, Representatives, and the incoming and outgoing Presidents and Vice Presidents.
 Members of the House, the diplomatic corps, cabinet members, and members of the Supreme Court would enter next.
-Finally, the Vice President-elect, the President, and the President-elect would enter the crowded chamber, which would then grow quiet to hear the Vice President deliver his farewell address before gaveling the session closed.
+Finally, the Vice President-elect, the President, and the President-elect would enter the crowded chamber, which would then grow quiet to hear the Vice President deliver their farewell address before gaveling the session closed.

-At noon (the doorkeeper often had to push the clock hands back to fulfill the noon adjournment requirement), the Vice President-elect would take the oath of office, and then deliver his Inaugural address.
+At noon (the doorkeeper often had to push the clock hands back to fulfill the noon adjournment requirement), the Vice President-elect would take the oath of office, and then deliver their Inaugural address.
 Following that, the newly-sworn Vice President would call the Senate into extraordinary session, and then the Senators-elect would come forward and take their oaths of office.
 Finally, the procession would form and make its way to the East Front Portico of the Capitol for the President’s Swearing-In Ceremony.

 In 1937, Inauguration Day moved to January 20, a change enacted by the 20th amendment to the Constitution.
 The Vice President’s Swearing-In Ceremony also moved, from the Senate chamber to the Inaugural platform on the Capitol’s east front.
 In 1981, the Inaugural ceremonies moved to the West Front Terrace of the Capitol, where they have been held ever since.